bufbuild-ru/docs/blog/totw-2-compress-protos/index.md

   tagline: "April 15, 2025"
 ---

 > _As a matter of fact, when compression technology came along, we thought the future in 1996 was about voice.
 We got it wrong.
-It is about voice, video, and data, and that is what we have today on these cell phones. —Steve Buyer_
+It is about voice, video, and data, and that is what we have today on these cell phones. — Steve Buyer_

 TL;DR: Compression is everywhere: CDNs, HTTP servers, even in RPC frameworks like Connect.
 This pervasiveness means that wire size tradeoffs matter less than they used to twenty years ago, when Protobuf was designed.